ojitha/ojitha.github.io/notes/UnixTools.md

 > Default `awk` field separator is either spaces or tabs.
 To change the file separator use the option `-F`.

+NOTE: awk is using the same metacharacters supported by egrep.

 Options:

 `-F`: file separator